 When it finally comes time to leave Albania, I’m already plotting my return.
 I don’t know it yet, but I’ll come back four more times over the next four years, each time discovering something new and exciting.
 I'll kayak past secret submarine tunnels near Palmero and mountain bike near Permet.
 I'll fish for strange trout in the Vjosa river and raft a canyon no wider than our rafts at points in the dramatic Osumi River canyon.
 I’ll stay out late drinking coffee and worse on the surprisingly cosmopolitan streets of Tirana.
 But I’ll have to tell you about those trips another time.

 English translations of Albania places and other words often replace the Albanian “ë” with an English “a” along with other constant shifts.
 Tirana and Tiranë are indeed the same place.

 If you can, fly into Tirana and spend a few days exploring the city center.
 There you’ll find museums, nightlife and cafes.
-Don’t miss the National History Museum, Bunk’Art.
+Don’t miss the National History Museum and Bunk’Art gallery.
 Small inns near the city center can be very affordable.
-I often stay at the Hotel Pik Loti, about a five-minute walk from the city center (US$35 a night), but there are plenty of other places, too.
 Take a day trip to the mountain town of Krujë, home to an Albanian medieval hero, Skanderbeg.